TAXIIProject/yeti/README.md

 YETI is an implementation of the Trusted Automated eXchange of Indicator Information (TAXII).

 ## Overview
-YETI is an implementation of TAXII over HTTP.
+YETI is an implementation of TAXII.
 YETI was written in Python 2.7 and utilizes the Django 1.5 web application framework.

 ## Versioning